exbin/bined-netbeans-plugin/README.md

 Java Development Kit (JDK) version 8 or later is required to build this project.

-Gradle 4.x is needed to build this project.
+Currently Gradle version 4.x is needed to build this project.

+Use:
+gradle wrapper --gradle-version 4.10
+./gradlew build nbm

 License
 -------

-Dual licensed as:

-- Apache License, Version 2.0 - see LICENSE-2.0.txt (primary)
+Apache License, Version 2.0 - see LICENSE-2.0.txt
-- Common Development and Distribution License, Version 1.0 - see cddl-1.0.txt